sweatyhan/Rekep4Kinova/README.md

 ## Addition

+The missing folder `vlm_query` can be found in the original project [huangwl18/ReKep](https://github.com/huangwl18/ReKep).
+Here is a folder `Notes_for_code` that contains tutorial to help you quickly understand and modify the code for reproducing the results when using robots other than Kinova Gen3 and Gripper-2F-85.
-If the robot you are using is not Kinova Gen3 and robotiq-2df-85, `robotics-toolbox-python` is suggested to use.
+If the robot you are using is not Kinova Gen3 and robotiq-2f-85, `robotics-toolbox-python` is suggested to use.
 Besides PyBullet, I also tried using `robotics-toolbox-python`.
 This package has a rich library of robotic arm models, and its IK solver is a bit more convenient.
 However, I encountered errors when trying to solve the IK problem for the Kinova Gen3, while it worked well with other robot models.
 Therefore, I reverted to using PyBullet.

 ## Contributing